Senator says U.S. has almost stopped working on 40,000 asylum claims

 Click here to read the letter.

-Immigrants applying for asylum in the interior of the U.S. often arrive by plane, fleeing from countries where they are under threat.
+Immigrants applying for asylum in the interior of the United States often arrive by plane, fleeing from countries where they are under threat.
 They then have one year to apply for asylum status to remain in the country.
-Without staff to process their claims, asylum seekers could face long backlogs for having their asylum applications approved and could lose work permits while they wait.
+Without staff to process their claims, asylum-seekers could face long backlogs for having their asylum applications approved and could lose work permits while they wait.

 Ken Cuccinelli, acting director of U.S. Citizenship and Immigration Services, the agency that oversees asylum officers, fired back at Merkley via Twitter: "Just learned a Senator is falsely alleging @uscis Boston/Newark stopped processing asylum claims.
 Completely false!
 They are shifting *some* staff to help w/ credible fear workload resulting from the historic humanitarian crisis at the border that Congress REFUSES to help fix."